mapmeld/ml/100-days-of-ml.md

 Hope to track progress, and encourage myself to keep some of these different projects moving.

+### 1 October
+- Watched "NLP with Friends", reading into WinoWhy and HKUST's ASER knowledge graph
+- Set up contract work repo
+- Exploring Flax/Linen after it was recommended by dev on Twitter

 ### 30 September
-Watched "GANs for Good" seminar
+- Watched "GANs for Good" seminar
-Submitted 2-minute talk on WEAT-ES to TWIML lightning round Exploring Flax/Linen after it was recommended by dev on Twitter
+- Submitted 2-minute talk on WEAT-ES to TWIML lightning round

 ### 29 September
 Retried Flax parsing dataset... will likely scrap my code, use workig Imagenet example, and adapt from there